quan-h-vu/quan-h-vu.github.io/content/samples/DTCwebhook/index.md

 | SMEs     | multiple engineers, product manager |
 | Others   | none                                  |

 The source document is available [here](https://lytxdeveloperportal.redoc.ly/docs/webhook_dtc/).
-It has been reproduced below to preserve my contributions.
+It has been reproduced below for preservation.
 The sample begins below the line.

 ---